-The Role Of The Parents
+The Role of The Parents/Carers

-The school works collaboratively with parents/carers, so children receive consistent messages about how to behave at home and at school.
+John Clifford School works collaboratively with parents/carers, so children receive consistent messages about how to behave at home and at school.
 A major feature of communication is before and after school as staff are available to share good news and discuss any issues related to rewards and sanctions.
 We outline our John Clifford Promises in our Communication Diary, and we expect parents to read this and support it.

-We expect parents/carers to support their child's learning, and to co-operate with the school, as set out in the home -school agreement.
+We expect parents/carers to support their child's learning, and to co-operate with the school, as set out in the home/school agreement.
+Which is signed by parents and carers in the first weeks of the academic year.
 We try to build a supportive dialogue between the home and the school, and we inform parents/carers immediately if we have concerns about their child's welfare or behaviour.

 There are many opportunities for staff to talk to parents and provide a personal touch in discussing positive trends of behaviour.
-Children's behaviour will be reported to parents/carers at the end of the year in the Annual School eport and during the year at open evenings.
-The Head teacher spends a considerable amount of time reassuring parents about how children can flourish with our nurturing approach to behaviour.
-Our ethos is based on developing warmth and understanding.
+Children's behaviour will be reported to parents/carers at the end of the year in the Annual School Report and during the year at open evenings.

-If the school has to use reasonable sanctions to punish a child, parents/carers should support the actions of the school.
-If parents/carers have any concern about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the Headteacher; if this remains unresolved they should contact the Governing Body.
+If we have to use reasonable sanctions to support a child's behaviour, parents/carers should support the actions of the school.
+If parents/carers have any concern about the way that their child has been treated, they should initially contact the Class Teacher to discuss this.
+If the concern remains, they should contact the Headteacher; if this remains unresolved, then parents/carers are encouraged to contact the Local Governing Body.